Variety store: By region

+Global chains

+Miniso is a Chinese variety store chain that specializes in household and consumer goods including cosmetics, stationery, toys, and kitchenware.
+In 2016, the company's sales revenue reached $1.5 billion.
+Miniso has expanded outside of the Chinese market and operates 1,800 stores in Asia, Europe, Oceania, Africa, North America, and South America.

+Africa

+In Egypt, a variety store may be called a £E2.5 shop.

+In South Africa, the R5 store.

 Asia

 In Japan, 100-yen shops (百円ショップ hyaku-en shoppu or 百均 hyakkin) have proliferated since around 2001.
 This is considered an after-effect of a decade-long recession of the Japanese economy.
 Despite the emphasis on value, however, some items, such as chocolate bars, may be priced higher than they are at other stores.

 For a few years, 100-yen shops existed not as permanent stores, but as vendors under temporary, foldable tents.
 They were (and still are) typically found near the entrance areas of supermarkets.

 A major player in 100-yen shops is the Daiso chain.
 The first store opened in 1991, and there are now around 2,400 stores in Japan.
 This number is increasing by around 40 stores per month.
 Daiso has also expanded into North America, Australia, Asia, and the Middle East.

 In China, ¥2 (or ¥3, depending on the area's economic prosperity) shops have become a common sight in most cities.
 In Hong Kong, major department stores have opened their own $10 shops (US$1.28) to compete in the market, and there are now "$8 shops" (US$1.02) and even "$2 shops" (US$0.26) competing at lower prices, especially in poorer communities.
-Low prices are helped by Hong Kong's lack of a sales tax and its proximity to China.
+Low prices are helped by Hong Kong's lack of a sales tax and its access to the mainland.

 In Taiwan, fixed price stores can be found in many locations, including night markets, regular shopping streets, regular market stalls, and department stores.
 Two typical price points are NT$39 and NT$49.
 Given that the retail environment in Taiwan is already highly competitive, it is not unusual to see such stores fail.
-Typically the goods for such stores are manufactured in China to keep costs down.

 In India, US Dollar Store, founded in 2003, is a pioneer of single price stores.
 The merchandise for pilot stores was sent from America.
 As sales grew over the years with more than 200 operational stores in India, the merchandise is now imported from China, Indonesia, Thailand, Spain, Portugal, UK and various other countries as well as the US.
 US Dollar stores were founded by entrepreneur Gaurav Sahni, owner of Nanson Overseas Private Limited.
 Nanson, operated by Gaurav Sahni and his brother Gautam Sahni, has had an established sourcing and consolidation network for over two decades, with supply bases worldwide.
 Direct sourcing without intermediaries and stocking a large variety of merchandise as and when needed has given the company an advantage.